 You have a couple of options when applying.
 If you have looked through our site and are ready to apply for a position, you can use our online application (preferred) or print an application and fill it out.

-- Online Application: This is the preferred method.
+- Online Application: This is the preferred method for program staff (cabin counselor, activity staff).
 It allows you to add your information easily online at your own pace.
 You will create a login so that you can come back to finish your work if needed.

-- If you are applying for a support position (child care, housekeeping, maintenance and grounds, kitchen assistant, line cook/chef), please use the Support Staff Application
+- Support Staff Application: If you are applying for a support position (child care, housekeeping, maintenance and grounds, kitchen assistant, line cook/chef), please use the Support Staff Application

 - To print an application go to our Printed Staff Application.
 You can print the form, fill it out and send it to us.